 When Steam is open, go to the "Steam" menu at the top left of the window, and go to settings.
 Then go to "Controller" and then "General Controller Settings."

 Once you have that open, you should see your controller being read at the bottom of the settings options.
-If your controller was not previously working with the settings that you currently have on, turn them all off and select "Xbox Configuration Support" (or whatever your controller is being read as).
+If your controller was not previously working with the settings that you currently have on, turn them all off - this is to prevent Steam interfering with compatibility.
+If the controller is still not working, then specifically select the "Xbox Configuration Support" option.

 Boot up the game you wish to play, and get to fighting!

 If you wish to remap your buttons, you can use Steam's remapping feature.
 Simply, click on the controller you wish to edit then select "Define Layout."